Dog Wedding – Make Your Dog Part of This Special Day

 Book a pet sitter for your wedding

 Most brides feel pretty stressed on the day of their wedding.
 Are you one of them?
-Then it’s a good idea to hire a pet sitter to be responsible for bringing your pet to the ceremony, taking him home afterwards, brining water, and watching him during the wedding.
+Then it’s a good idea to hire a pet sitter to be responsible for bringing your pet to the ceremony, taking him home afterwards, bringing water, and watching him during the wedding.
 Exactly on this day, it’s important that you allow yourself time to relax and not worry about your pet.
+In situations just like these, a Tractive GPS Tracker can save your day.
+With Tractive GPS you can follow the activities of your dog anytime, directly on your smartphone.
+You are able to follow his walks with the pet sitter and therefore enjoy this special day worry-free.

 The ring bearer box